These FAQs come under a few headings:

 Q. When will we know whether a local authority is going to set a premium or increase their premium?

-If the local authority already has a council tax premium and wants to increase it for a given financial year, it must announce it prior to that financial year (i.e. before 1 April) and as a public body should act reasonably and so announce in good time beforehand.
+Nearly all Welsh local authorities have introduced the premium.
+If any of those that have wants to increase it for a given financial year, it must announce it prior to that financial year (i.e. before 1 April) and as a public body should act reasonably and so announce in good time beforehand.

 Q. Are there any relevant exemptions to the council tax premiums on second homes?